-Therefore, let us look at Western languages.
-The common 93 grammar of our languages indicates a great lot:

-Obviously, grammar serves us at least with three groups of 94 personalities.
+- 93 Therefore, let us look at Western languages.
+The common grammar of our languages indicates a great lot: - 94 Obviously, grammar serves us at least with three groups of personalities.
 And in my opinion on one hand they are "democratic" ones:

 "I"-person "You"-person "We"-person

-(meaning an ideal "me- and-you dialog"), both partners are "peer-persons" (dominating "I persons", and "peer-persons")
+(meaning an ideal "me- and-you dia- log"), (dominating "I persons", and "peerpersons")

+both partners are "peer-persons"

 "free" "fair" "solidary"

 "mine" "yours" "ours"

-right/chance/ ownership right/chance/ ownership right/chance/ownership
+right / chance / ow- nership right / chance / ow- nership right / chance / ow- nership

-Let me add; in light of anthropology ethics evolve of a 95 genetic human pre-program of at least three kinds.
-Packed in a utilitarian model basic ethics draw from:

-- (1) the biology dominated "emergency rights" of individual surviving (I or Me), - (2) the economical price for "cooperation", that is called fairness (You and I as partners or peers) and
+- 95 Let me add; in light of anthropology ethics evolve of a genetic human pre-program of at least three kinds.
+Packed in a utilitarian model basic ethics draw from: - (1) the biology dominated "emergency rights" of individual surviving (I or Me), - (2) the economical price for "cooperation", that is called fairness (You and I as partners or peers) and - (3) the emotional price for the advantage of groups, including the "social contract of peers and of generations" solidarity (We).

-- (3) the emotional price for the advantage of groups, including the "social contract of peers and of generations" solidarity (We). - 96 On the other hand, there are alternatives: We are able to separate and classify persons into an alien person, into a "He-person/his" or into a "She-person/hers" or into a "They-group/theirs". - 97 And more, driven by interests and emotions we are able switch abruptly between "in-group" and "out-group".
-83 That kind of freedom is to be kept in mind. - 98 Perhaps, even more important, each personal pronoun (I, You, He or She and They) could be used in a Western language as both "active" and "passive".
+On the other hand, there are alternatives: We are able to separate and 96 classify persons into an alien person, into a "He-person/his" or into a "She-person/hers" or into a "They-group/theirs".

+And more, driven by interests and emotions we are able switch 97 abruptly between "in-group" and "out-group".
+83 That kind of freedom is to be kept in mind.

+Perhaps, even more important, each personal pronoun (I, You, He or 98 She and They) could be used in a Western language as both "active" and "passive".
 The person could be a "decision maker" or be a "victim".
 And the passive form implies "domination" and "hierarchies".
-We are able to switch between "passive" and "active", too. - 99 Furthermore, our grammar even includes a kind of "absolute power".
-Our Western Indo-European languages provide a neutral "third person" ("it") and a possessive form ("its").
+We are able to switch between "passive" and "active", too.

+Furthermore, our grammar even includes a kind of "absolute power".
+99 Our Western Indo-European languages provide a neutral "third person" ("it") and a possessive form ("its").
 That means, we active persons are able to neutralize our whole "environment" into "objects", or according to Locke: "substance".
 After that, we are "free" to use or to destroy "them and their goods", as though we were a tyrannical "owner".
 Less obvious, but in a similar context, is the changing of a person into grammatical objects: "me", "us" and "them".
 It makes becoming the person a grammatical subject.